-SGH designed cable supports and tie-backs to the museum facade for the rainbow sign, which was originally created in 2001 to announce New Museum’s opening and now part of their permanent collection.
+SGH designed cable supports and tie-backs to the museum facade for the rainbow sign, originally created in 2001 to announce New Museum’s opening and now part of the permanent collection.

 We designed the stem’s base support and tether to the fourth-floor parapet for a 28 ft rose sculpture that appeared to grow from the building setback.

 SGH reviewed structural calculations submitted to the New York City Department of Building and designed structural supports and large openings in the third- and fourth-floor concrete slabs for a slide designed by Josef Wiegand GMBH & Co.
 We also designed infill slabs for the floor openings after the exhibit was removed.